Rhinofly/JiraToSladiator/README.md

-JiraToSladiator
+Jira to Sladiator
 ===============

-Provides a conversion from Jira to Sladiator
+Provides a conversion from Jira webhook to Sladiator API